istvankrucsanyica/Server-Info-Dashboard-Widget/README.md

 **Usage**

-Download this repo, make new folder inside the WordPress plugins directory and copy into.
+Download this repo, make new folder [server-info-widget] inside the WordPress plugins directory and copy into.